Vaccines: Keep your child's shots on track

 Immunization requirements — as well as allowable exemptions — can vary by state, and might be regularly updated or changed.
 If you're not sure of your state's requirements, check with your child's school or child care facility, your child's doctor, or your state health department.

 Jan.
 19, 2019

 See more In-depth

-- School starts soon — Is your child fully vaccinated?
-Centers for Disease Control and Prevention. http://www.cdc.gov/features/catchupimmunizations/.
+- Does your back-to-school checklist include vaccination?
+Centers for Disease Control and Prevention. https://www.cdc.gov/features/catchupimmunizations/.
 Accessed Dec.
-7, 2015.
+18, 2018.

-- Immunization requirements for child care and school.
-Centers for Disease Control and Prevention. http://www.cdc.gov/vaccines/parents/record-reqs/childcare-school.html.
+- State school and childcare vaccination laws.
+Centers for Disease Control and Prevention. https://www.cdc.gov/phlp/publications/topic/vaccinations.html.
 Accessed Dec.
-7, 2015.
+18, 2018.

-- Vaccination records for kids.
-Centers for Disease Control and Prevention. http://www.cdc.gov/vaccines/parents/record-reqs/immuniz-records-child.html#recording.
+- For parents: Vaccines for your children: Records & requirements.
+Centers for Disease Control and Prevention. https://www.cdc.gov/vaccines/parents/records-requirements.html.
 Accessed Dec.
-7, 2015.
+18, 2018.